ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 * Both algorithms can struggle to learn long-term dependencies in the Lunar Lander environment and may require additional techniques such as recurrent networks or curriculum learning to overcome this limitation.

 ## Limitations of PPO & A2C Algorithms

+From the aforementioned task implementation, general limitation of the two stated alfgorithms is concluded below:

 * PPO and A2C can suffer from slow convergence and require careful tuning of hyperparameters to achieve good performance.